- 1 Ores and Hard Materials

 Steel, Song ∞

-A type of steel said to be ‘enchanted’ by Linguist smiths.
-Perhaps the rarest material in all of Aeldos with each item unique and the steel shaped to the purpose.
-Song-steel items resonate the lingua they are imbued with.
+A type of steel said to be ‘enchanted’ by Linguist smiths, Songsteel is perhaps the rarest material in all of Aeldos with each item unique and the steel shaped to the purpose.
+Many say songsteel items resonate the lingua they are imbued with, like tuning forks, and in time even their arcane features will dissipate.

 Iron, Sky ∞